How much will it cost me to let my property?

 How do I receive rental income from My Blackpool Home?

 If you have selected either the Full Management, or Let and & Rent Collection package, then My Blackpool Home will arrange for the tenant(s) to pay their rent direct to My Blackpool Home.
 We will then transfer these funds, minus our commission or fees direct into your bank account.

 If you have selected the Let Only package, we will provide your tenant with your bank details, in order for them to arrange a standing order for funds to be paid direct to you.

 What if the tenant fails to pay their rent?

 My Blackpool Home will endeavour to get tenants to pay their rent in full and on time.
-However, if you want to ensure you receive all the rent owed to you, we would recommend that you take out rent protection insurance.
-This can be done with the assistance of My Blackpool Home and will cover 100% of the rent for up to six months if your tenant is unable to pay.
+However, if you want to ensure you receive all the rent owed to you, we would recommend that you take out rent protection insurance (if the tenant is eligible for this cover).